rafaborges/Mercury/README.md

 ![Mercury](https://github.com/rafaborges/Mercury/raw/master/Documents/mercury%20architecture.png)

-The IBufferPersistence has not yet been uploaded as it still lacks some more tests.
+The IBufferPersistence has not yet been uploaded as it still not working as it should.

 ## Services
 ### Kafka